 ABCI usually gets involved in a marketing campaign AFTER a product has been developed and pricing has been set, so we work with the variables we have.
 But it’s great when a marketing firm actually has the opportunity to be involved in pricing strategy for aviation products.

 For the sake of this discussion, the product could be anything you’re selling, even a service.

-When you’re setting a price for a product, there are several factors to be considered.
+When you’re pricing aviation products, there are several factors to be considered.
 What other products are on the market competing with this one?
 Where does this product fall in terms of quality and features?

 You’ve probably seen some version of this diagram in marketing textbooks.